snakster/cpp.react/guides/engines/index.md

 ## Example 2

-A synthetic `20x10` graph with a parallelizable base structure and random additional edges.
+A synthetic 20x10 graph with a parallelizable base structure and random additional edges.
 20% of the nodes are heavyweight (~1ms busy waiting per update), others are trivial arithmetic operations.

-We measure the execution time (seconds) of 100 updates of the whole graph.
+We measure the execution time (seconds) on 8 CPUs of 100 updates of the whole graph.

 ### Results